drpepper/TheMeetings/README.md

 The central team was Damien Chouchen, Alexis Moroz, and Jesse Himmelstein, with excellent contributions by Aurélien Montero for sound design and Lorelei Simon for graphic design.

 Thanks for the Amnesty team for their wonderful guidance and feedback.

+## Development

+Made with the Unity 3D engine.